LLNL/lbann/applications/ATOM/README.md

 Models for training neural networks to suppor the [ATOM](https://atomscience.org) project

 The train_atom_char_rnn.py script implements GRU-based recurrent model for generating new SMILES strings.
-Original neural network model and training hyperparameters are described in [MOSES benchmark][https://github.com/samadejacobs/moses/tree/master/moses/char_rnn].
+Original neural network model and training hyperparameters are described in [MOSES benchmark](https://github.com/samadejacobs/moses/tree/master/moses/char_rnn).
 Please see LBANN documentations on how to install, build and run LBANN code.

-###How to train
+### How to Train
 ```bash
 run python3 train_atom_char.rnn.py
 ```